nafisadmankhan/selenium-python/README.md

 ✅ You’re all set!
 You can now run or develop the project as needed.

 ## 🧾 Practice Tasks
-a.
+#### a.
+Google
 Open google.com and select the elements using the driver.
 Do a Google search using the driver.
-b.
+#### b.
+Weather
 Extract weather information from bmd.gov.bd.
-c.
+#### c.
+Log In
 Login to ucam.uiu.ac.bd using Selenium.